orbitalquark/scintillua/docs/api.md

 `#patt` | Matches `patt` but consumes no input.

 The first part of this document deals with rapidly constructing a simple lexer.
-The next part deals with more advanced techniques, such as custom coloring and embedding lexers within one another.
+The next part deals with more advanced techniques, such as embedding lexers within one another.
 Following that is a discussion about code folding, or being able to tell Scintilla which code blocks are "foldable" (temporarily hideable from view).
 After that are instructions on how to use Lua lexers with the aforementioned Textadept and SciTE editors.
 Finally there are comments on lexer performance and limitations.

 [LPeg library]: http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html
 [Textadept]: https://orbitalquark.github.io/textadept